Trevor-2/Sparx-hack/README.md

 5. run "main.py"

 ## Notes
-Each time the program is executed, the last screenshot will be automatically deleted. for some reasons, Bookwork code 2C might turned to Calculator lol
+1. Each time the program is executed, the last screenshot will be automatically deleted.
+2. for some reasons, Bookwork code 2C might turned to Calculator lol
+3. Bookwork check may take more time to load